neilthomass/OSMdataprocessor/README.md

 lane for the next 30 seconds.
 Pass a PeMS `station_id` as a query parameter.
-If `PEMS_USERNAME` and `PEMS_PASSWORD` are set (either as environment variables or in your `.env` file), the application retrieves live data from PeMS; otherwise it falls back to synthetic speeds.
+If `PEMS_USERNAME` and `PEMS_PASSWORD` are set (either as environment variables or in your `.env` file), the application retrieves live data from PeMS.
+Optionally set `PEMS_DISTRICT` to specify the district of the station.
+If credentials are missing, the API falls back to synthetic speeds.

 Example: